 How did I do?

 I literally just made up all of those passwords off the top of my head for the purposes of this blog post.
 Subsequently I ran them all through a ‘compromised password’ checker (see previous posts) and I’ve had maybe a 40% hit rate.
 I’ll leave working out which ones as an exercise for the reader.
 (Spoiler: Tampa Bay fans are going to have a bad day.)

 And of course, this is from a standing start.
 For a Brucie Bonus, how much of that information above could I deduce from your social media accounts?
 Is your birth year in your Twitter handle or your Playstation username?
 Is literally the only content you ever post comments about your favourite football team?
 How readily can I glean your spouse or your kids’ names from your Facebook profile?
-What about a “your stripper name is your first pet and your mother’s maiden name” or “your metal name is the colour of underwear and the the first thing you see” social media meme?
 Can I see your car registration on Instagram, is that a password root?
+What about “your stripper name is your first pet plus your mother’s maiden name” (also great for finding answers to password reset security questions) or “your metal name is the colour of underwear and the the first thing you see” social media memes?

 In short: how much information are you freely giving away?